gardener/documentation/website/documentation/getting-started/shoots/_index.md

 ![](./images/worker-pools-2.png)

-You can configure much more, for example, the health timeout after which a machine is getting replaced.
+This allows you to configure much more properties of a worker pool, like the timeout after which an unhealthy machine is getting replaced.
 For more options, see the [Worker](https://github.com/gardener/gardener/blob/master/docs/api-reference/core.md#worker) API reference.

 ## How to Change Things